Shopware HTTP Cache with Varnish XKey

 .port = "80"; # <- Web server port for 10.20.0.Y

-The purger is the server that is allowed to clear the cache via a BAN request.
+Purgers are the servers authorized to clear the cache via a BAN request.
 These are primarily the app servers.
 All app servers must be specified.

-# ACL for purgers IP.
-(This needs to contain app server ips)
+# ACL for purgers' IPs.
+(This must contain app server IPs)

 acl purgers {